Cult-of-Intellect/Docs/docs/DX9WARE/FAQ/errors.md

 To help make things easier for users, we have created a modified version of Bloxstrap which forces the LIVE channel, disables telemetry, and disables Bloxstrap's ability to update.

 :::danger
+**You should uninstall ROBLOX completely first, and then install this.**

 If you have Bloxstrap already installed, uninstall it first, and then install the file below.
 :::